 Would I go back to Miracle at Big Rock in St Croix Falls Wisconsin?

 Yes, I really enjoyed the experience.
 While I may be considered a sucker for holiday lights, I need them to be done right.
-And Miracle at Big Rock did a phenomenal job of creating a unique experience, with classic holiday charm.
+And Miracle at Big Rock did a phenomenal job of creating a unique experience, with classic old fashioned family fun and holiday charm.

 I had to stop myself many times from staying too long at each exhibit so others could enjoy it too.
+This is an event you don’t want to miss.
 For more great holiday light displays near Minneapolis check out: Where to See Christmas Lights in MN